Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/user-guide/06-adding-custom-sources.md

 For teams and organizations:

-1. Designate maintainers responsible for the package source
+1. Designate maintainers responsible for the source
-2. Establish quality standards for contributed packages
+2. Establish quality standards for contributed items and packages
 3. Create a review process for new additions
 4. Document usage guidelines for team members
-5. Consider implementing versioning for your packages
+5. Consider implementing versioning for your items and packages

 ## Using Multiple Sources

-The Package Manager supports multiple package sources simultaneously:
+The Marketplace supports multiple sources simultaneously:

 ### Benefits of Multiple Sources

 - Access components from different providers
 - Separate internal and external components
-- Test new packages before contributing them to the main repository
+- Test new work before contributing them to the main repository
 - Create specialized sources for different projects or teams

 ### Source Management Strategy